kimintime/fs13-JavaScript-public/README.md

 ## Restcountries App

-The site link is live at:
+The site link is live at: https://kitrestcountries.netlify.app

 The original instructions for this website said to use a grid system, so I used bootstrap.
 Time was of the essence, and I like bootstrap, for nice responsive grid-building, and a library full of options.
 There's a little bit of JQuery, but just for the scroll animations.

 The page can display all countries, or can search for countries matching a user-input.
 For example, searching 'China' results in three results.
 The user can scroll through the results, and can click-through for more information on that country.

+### Note!
+The JavaScript isn't new and shiny, but it work.
+I don't use in-built functions for creating and manipulating elements... much.
+The reason is simply because it's easier for me to see the html I'm adding, just all about ease-of-use.

 ### How to use
 Simply hit enter (or click the search icon) to show all countries.
 Click on the red arrow icon to scroll back to top at anytime.